 Fund performance prior to 16 January 2018 is that of the M&G Income Allocation Fund (a UK-authorised OEIC) which merged into this fund on 16 March 2018.
 Tax rates and charges may differ.
-"Since launch" refers to the launch date of the M&G Income Allocation Fund.

-Source: Morningstar, Inc and M&G, as at 31 March 2025.
+Source: Morningstar, Inc and M&G, as at 31 May 2025.
 Returns are calculated on a price to price basis.
 Benchmark returns stated in EUR terms.

 Performance charts © 2025 Morningstar Inc., All Rights Reserved.
 The information contained within: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
+Past performance is not a guide to future performance.